 Third, despite the general negative attitude in our society towards the practice of telemarketing, the fact of the matter is that it is still one of the most highly effective forms of marketing that exists.
 There is only one explanation as to why politicians purposefully excluded themselves from the rules of the Do Not Call list: Because telemarketing gets them votes and campaign contributions.
 Telemarketing raises billions of dollars in campaign contributions around the nation every two years, and raises even more billions of dollars in non-profit funding every year, as well.
 They do it simply because it works.
 It’s the same reason that many large tax resolution firms rely on telemarketing to the exclusion of all other forms of marketing: Because it generates literally tens of millions of dollars in new client service fees nationwide every month.
 Yes, TENS of MILLIONS of dollars monthly, just for tax liability resolution services.
 I have no idea what level the number reaches for return preparation, payroll services, accounting, bankruptcy, and other related services, but it’s probably even more.

 There are a number of different ways to go about setting up a telemarketing system for your services.
-First, be sure that when you purchase leads from us that you enable the option to include phone numbers in your selection criteria.
-This will give you leads that match all your other search criteria, but include only those that we have a phone number available for.
-Phone numbers are not available for all liens.
-You can obtain liens without phone numbers, and run them through a third-party phone append service.
+First, be sure that when you purchase tax lien data that you enable the option to include phone numbers in your selection criteria.
+This will give you leads that match all your other search criteria, but include only those that have a phone number available.
+You can also obtain liens without phone numbers, and run them through third-party phone append services, which can be found by a quick Google search.

 Some tax practitioners will call leads themselves, while others will have either another member of their staff, such as an assistant, make the calls, or even hire one or more people specifically for that job.
 You can pay telemarketers a straight hourly wage, purely commission, or some combination of the two.
 You can find independent contractors in most cities that are professional appointment setters that work from home, or you can hire them as employees or temps that work from your office.
 You can even hire a call center company that will do the telemarketing for you (just do a Google search for this service if you’re interested).
+At the simplest level, you can even find people on Fiverr that will do blocks of cold calls for you.
 How you do this is really dependent on what you are comfortable with, what your budget is like, and how much free time you have.

 What is your telemarketer offering over the phone?
 Your telemarketers should never offer licensed representation services — this is a violation of IRS regulations if they are not licensed themselves.
 Just as in direct mail marketing, always offer your prospects some sort of “widget”.
 What I would actually encourage you to offer is something like a special report, a book, an invitation to free seminar or webinar, or something of that nature.
 You will drastically increase response, and have a better pool of qualified prospects to work with.
 Remember that the real goal of your direct mail, telemarketing, and other lead generation efforts is exactly that: To convert a raw list of tax liens (referred to in marketing as a “cold list”) into leads.
 That’s the sole goal of lead generation marketing, aka “prospecting”.